How Immigration Is Driving Demand for Legal Basement Apartments in Canada

 • Housing shortage: Canada Mortgage and Housing Corporation (CMHC) estimates the country needs 5.8 million new homes by 2030 to restore affordability.

-• Rental prices: Average rent for a two-bedroom apartment in Toronto climbed above $3,000 per month in 2023, making affordable alternatives essential.
+• Rental prices: The average rent for a two-bedroom apartment in Toronto is about $2,800 per month as of March 2026, reflecting the continued high cost of housing in the city and making affordable alternatives essential.

 • Geography of demand: Over 40% of immigrants settle in Ontario, primarily in the Greater Toronto Area (GTA), where housing shortages are most acute.